hel-evodevo/morphoviewer/README.md

 ##Changing the camera angle
 The following code will rotate the camera to a predefined view: `morphoviewer.viewLeft()`, `morphoviewer.viewRight()`, `morphoviewer.viewTop()`, `morphoviewer.viewBottom()`, `morphoviewer.viewFront()`, `morphoviewer.viewBack()`.

-##The morphobuffer file format
-The morphobuffer file format contains the vertex coordinates, the normals, the triangulation, the curvature, and the orientation values.
-Loading a morphobuffer file means that very little processing is done in the browser.
-The only processing done is unpacking the values from the file, which is far quicker than triangulating the point cloud in the browser.

-The morphobuffer format is a binary file format which consists of a series of single byte identifiers, followed by bytes representing different values.
-The bytes are written as network-endian (big endian).

-###How the data is packed in the morphobuffer format
-Each vertex is unique and must be listed as such in the file.
-In the mesh, however, neighboring triangles will share vertices.
-The triangle is defined as three indices into the vertex list.

-Per-vertex attributes (values unique to each vertex) are the vertex normals, and the orientation.
-These must be listed in the same order as the vertices are specified in.

-Per-face attributes are the surface curvature values.
-These must be listed in the same order as the triangles are specified in.

-###Byte fields in the morphobuffer format
-Each byte field starts with a one byte identifier and is followed by a variable number of bytes.
-The byte fields are

-Vertex: 1 byte char (`v`), followed by 3 * 8 bytes, where an 8 byte chunk is one floating point number.

-Normal: 1 byte char (`n`), followed by 3 * 8 bytes, where an 8 byte chunk is one floating point number.

-Triangle: 1 byte char (`t`), followed by 3 * 4 bytes, where each 4 byte chunk is one unsigned integer.

-Curvature: 1 byte char (`c`) followed by 8 bytes representing one floating point number.

-Orientation: 1 byte char (`o`) followed by 8 bytes representing one floating point number.